Lyrenhex/XeIRC/README.md

 3. Easygui should install successfully; feel free to ask for help if it doesn't or you don't understand the previous instructions.
 4. Run "client.py"; you should be able to run it fine by double-clicking.
 5. You should be met with a command-line window and a separate window asking for IRC connection details; fill it in!
 (When it asks for a "Password", that's for NickServ; leave it blank if you don't need to authenticate with NickServ.)
-6. From there, chat will be displayed in the command-line window, and you can chat in the popup window with a textbox.
+6. From there, chat will be displayed in the chatlog, and you can chat in the box just beneath the chatlog (the chatlog's text is blue, while your text that you're typing is red).
 Try `/help` to see a list of commands currently supported by XeIRC.
 7. Have fun! :)

-### Running from standalone release
-1. First, you need to go to the release folder.
-2. Extract one of the zip files (probably the latest, would be a good idea) to wherever you want.
-3. Run client.exe.
-4. You should be met with a command-line window and a separate window asking for IRC connection details; fill it in!
-(When it asks for a "Password", that's for NickServ; leave it blank if you don't need to authenticate with NickServ.)
-5. From there, chat will be displayed in the command-line window, and you can chat in the popup window with a textbox.
-Try `/help` to see a list of commands currently supported by XeIRC.
-6. Have fun! :)
+## Support and contact
+There are a couple of ways to get help and contact me;
+- Any of the ways on my [Social page.](http://damianheaton.com/social.php)
+- Submit an issue in the issue tracker
+- Or via IRC, as we have an official channel:
+  - Server IP Address: chat.freenode.net
+  - Server Port: 6667
+  - Channel: #xeirc